Refuge001/Quiz-Game/README.md

-# Quiz-Game
+# Quiz Game
 ---
 ### Are you ready to test yourself?
 ---
 ### Rules
 1. For every wrong answer you lose 10 seconds!
-2. For every correct answer you gain a point!
+2. For every correct answer you gain 100 points!
 3. Don't cheat.
 ---
 ## How to use - 3 easy steps: